SPREAD THE WORD

 How to talk about Boat Live 365®

-Regardless of how you choose to spread the word, consider these key points:
+Regardless of how you choose to ignite change, consider these key points:

 - Boat Live 365 is bigger than a campaign.
 It is a movement that empowers recreational boating advocates to create a safe boating culture 365 days a year.